ramada78/Aurora/ADMIN_PANEL_GUIDE.md

 ## 🎯 Overview

-The BuildEstate Admin Panel is a comprehensive management dashboard built with React 18, providing administrators with powerful tools to manage properties, users, appointments, and analytics.
+The Aurora Admin Panel is a comprehensive management dashboard built with React 18, providing administrators with powerful tools to manage properties, users, appointments, and analytics.

 ### Key Features
 - 📊 **Real-time Dashboard** with interactive charts